deangordon/leafletMaps/README.md

 ![screen-grab of interactive map](https://github.com/deangordon/leafletMaps/blob/master/sampleMap.JPG)

 This image is deliberately sparse, as when showing data on a map I usually want to minimise what else is on the map, so this map does not show terrain or parks, which can get confusing.
-As it's amde with leaflet, it is really easy to choose maps for your purposes, including satellite images if you plan to zoom right in.
+As it's made with leaflet, it is really easy to choose maps for your purposes, including satellite images if you plan to zoom right in.